tcltk/tcl/doc/markdown/chan.md

 # Get the header
 if {[chan gets $f] ne "P6"} {
-    error "not a raw\-bits PPM"
+    error "not a raw-bits PPM"
 }

 # Read lines until we have got non-comment lines